 But not really.

 No really.
-They should definitely be your new breakfast thing because with just a handful of ingredients, only 5 minutes prep time, and an overnight stay in the fridge while you’re getting your beauty rest, this oaty mixture will become thick and creamy and will be ready and waiting to feed your hungry food soul in the morning when you open up your purtty eyeballs.
+Overnight oats should definitely be your new breakfast thing.
+A handful of ingredients, only 5 minutes prep time, and an overnight stay in the fridge while you're getting your beauty rest, this oaty mixture becomes thick and ultra-creamy and will be ready and waiting to feed your hungry food soul in the morning when you open up your purtty eyeballs.

 And the morning after that.